Credit: @roddypittman on Instagram

 Credit: @thefarmersmuseum on Instagram

 Christmas in Cooperstown is sure to be a homerun!
 Its downtown looks as pretty as a greeting card as its 18th-century buildings are set aglow with twinkling lights.
 Find Santa and Mrs. Claus at the Christmas Cottage in Pioneer Park, where there’s a mailbox to drop off letters to Kris Kringle.
-The Farmers’ Museum gets into the holiday spirit with lantern tours, candlelight evenings, and performances of “A Christmas Carol.”
+The Fenimore Farm & Country Village gets into the holiday spirit with the Glimmer Nights holiday light show.
 The Cooperstown & Charlotte Valley Railroad runs Santa Claus Express and North Pole Express trains that are so popular they tend to sell out each year.
 Even the National Baseball Hall of Fame hosts an annual holiday party that doubles as a food and toy drive.
-Cooperstown makes for a great spot all winterlong.
-Enjoy ice fishing at Otsego Lake, 300 miles of snowmobiling trails, as well as good beer and good times at Brewery Ommegang and Cooperstown Brewing Co.
+Cooperstown makes for a great spot all winterlong with ice fishing at Otsego Lake, 300 miles of snowmobiling trails, as well as good beer and good times at Brewery Ommegang and Cooperstown Brewing Co.
 The Otesaga Resort Hotel, White House Inn Bed & Breakfast, Landmark Inn, and The Inn at Cooperstown all make for cozy stays.

 5. East Aurora (Greater Niagara)